jcraigk/blog/_posts/2023-07-07-pi-ku-and-pi-ku-ku.md

 One way to write a pi-ku is to start with a simple image on the first line, offer a transformation or action on the second line, and then offer an outcome or conclusion on the third line.
 The last statement may be a punchline - clever, humorous, or insightful.

 Pi-kus can be grouped together into a Pi-ku-ku, which itself follows the same pattern of 3-1-4, totaling a set of 8.
 The first and last groups should deal with similar subject matter.
-The lone middle one can fuse the two ideas or depart entirely to enhance abstraction.
+The lone middle one can fuse the two ideas or depart entirely.

 Here's a Pi-ku-ku: